Demiden/CustomerStorageTestWeb/README.md

 Storage web application.
+Could be use as cache memory or file storage.
+Defined at appsettings.Development.json by CustomerStorage node.
 For test purpose only.